zebrium/ze-cli/README.md

 ## Migrating from the pearl based ze-cli
 The existing pearl based application can be found [here](/bin)
 ### .zerc file
- The .zerc file is now based in yaml so configs that was specified as
+ The .zerc file is now replaced with a .ze file that accepts the configuration in yaml.
+This is described [here](#configuration-file)  This means that configs that was specified as
 ```text
 url=<ZE_LOG_COLLECTOR_URL>
 auth=<ZE_LOG_COLLECTOR_TOKEN>